 I teach Magdalen undergraduates the first-year Prelims course in French.
 For Honours, I teach second and final years sixteenth- and seventeenth-century texts (papers VII and X).
 I also teach translation into French and from early modern French.

 I lecture across the period.
-I am committed to the close reading of texts and to actors category: the past may well be a foreign country, yet one way of making it familiar is to try to speak the language.
-I try to teach with rare books in Magdalen library.
+I focus on the close reading of texts and to actors category: the past may well be a foreign country, yet one way of making it familiar is to try to speak the language.
+I teach with rare books in Magdalen library as much as possible.
+I am deeply committed to access: foreign languages and their cultures are for all.
+I never assume linguistic or cultural fluency in French from my incoming students: a lot of curiosity and a deep interest for the language and its literature is what I care for to start with.

 I welcome applications from prospective postgraduate students working on early modern French and European (neo-Latin) texts, especially those interested in the interplay between scientific culture and literature, wanting to read travel narratives, to investigate diplomatic encounters, or to explore early modern translation.